Dave-team/Knowledge-base/Journalling.md

 - What challenges am I likely to face?
 - What needs to change for me to realistically achieve my goals?
 - What does this day, next year look like?

+## List of things to be grateful for
+- Being healthy
+- Atomic muscle development genetics
+- Living in Lodon - e.g. food options, exploration options, job options, art etc.
+- Caring and loving family
+- Small group of great friends
+- Living in the time that we do - being at such a turning point in history
+- Available technology
+- Being able to do a job I enjoy
+- Things I’ve done in the past - e.g. Hong Kong